1112z-c/GSM/README.md

 # GSM
-GSM: Vulnerability Detection With Graph Attention Network Sampling And Metric Learning
+ Vulnerability Detection With Graph Attention Network And Metric Learning